22 personalized gifts from Etsy to add to your cart this year

 Custom Cursive Name Necklace ($29.60; originally $37; etsy.com)

 Just like everything trendy in the ‘90s, nameplates are now majorly back in style.
 Personalize this piece even more by choosing the length and material (sterling silver, rose gold or 18K gold) are completely up to you.
-And, if the person on your list is more of a bracelet-wearer, this custom script name bracelet on Etsy is another option at $19.74 (originally $32.90).
+And if the person on your list is more of a bracelet wearer, this custom script name bracelet ($19.74, originally $32.90) on Etsy is another option.

 Custom Floral Makeup Bag (starting at $7.87, originally starting at $8.75; etsy.com)